iridakos/iridakos.github.io/_posts/2019-04-07-dockerizing-a-rails-application.markdown

 docker run -i -t rails-chat-tutorial
 ```

-If you see the [ruby's docker image](https://github.com/docker-library/ruby/blob/995719add69339b78bd8cde46183b4902b761add/2.6/stretch/Dockerfile), you will see that the last line is:
+If you take a look at the [ruby's docker image](https://github.com/docker-library/ruby/blob/995719add69339b78bd8cde46183b4902b761add/2.6/stretch/Dockerfile), you will see that the last line is:

 ```docker
 CMD [ "irb" ]